jenineharris/logistic-regression-tutorial/README.md

 R can do everything that paid statistical software like SPSS and SAS can do, and often more! <a href = "http://r4stats.com/2019/05/28/data-science-jobs-report-2019-python-way-up-tensorflow-growing-rapidly-r-use-double-sas/">Analysis of data on job openings and other metrics</a> shows that R is increasingly included as a desired or required skill, often surpassing traditional closed source software like SPSS and SAS.
 R is particularly great for **data management** and developing amazing **data visualizations**.

-### Installing R and R Studio
+### Install R and RStudio

-R is the software and R Studio is the IDE (Interactive Development Environment) that makes R easier to use.
-Install R **before** you install R Studio because R Studio will look for R during installation.
+R is the software and RStudio is the IDE (Interactive Development Environment) that makes R easier to use.
+Install R **before** you install RStudio because RStudio will look for R during installation.

 First, download and install R: